rahuluber/GSS-ML-Model-Suite/README.md

 2. Add the borders
 3.
 #### Object Detection
 Object Detection module is used to detect any object in a given image.
 An object detection model identifies the object (what the object is ?
 Is it a dog or a cat?) and also locates the object in the image.
-It will give a bounding box around the object of interest.
+It will give a bounding box around the object of interest. <Add an example image>
 ## NLP Use Cases
 #### Text Similarity
 #### Text Classification